 In Albrae / Northwestern Polytechnic U, the current vacancy rate is 4.0%, which is a lower rate of vacancies than 80.0% of all neighborhoods in the U.S. This means that the housing supply in Albrae / Northwestern Polytechnic U is very tight compared to the demand for property here.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Albrae / Northwestern Polytechnic U neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Albrae / Northwestern Polytechnic U is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Albrae / Northwestern Polytechnic U is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, if you love row houses and attached homes, you will probably really like the Albrae / Northwestern Polytechnic U neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 27.2% of the residential real estate here is classified as row houses and attached homes.